zencomputersystems/beesuiteDocs/docs/source/administration.rst

 1. Create announcement

-Click the Create New button to write new announcement.
+Click on the Create New button to write new announcement.

 .. image:: images/create_announcement.png